 How many think Pinterest is only a place for women to share their latest recipes or DIY project?
 If the top 30 Pinners are food, fashion, design, and wedding bloggers, it’s safe to say it’s a scrapbooking paradise for women.
 Some of the biggest brands are betting on Pinterest with SEO to grow and boost their website organic traffic; keep reading this article for the best tips.

 So, it’s easy to push this visual search engine under the rug because you think this platform isn’t for you.
 But, if some of the biggest brands – Wal-Mart, Apple, and Lowe’s – are staking Pinterest ground for their marketing efforts, it seems there’s enough room for the bloggers, start-ups, and entrepreneurs to give pins, repins, and group boards.

 Using Pinterest To Grow Your Website Traffic

 I was skeptical.
-I don’t like promoting my website, due to my inner critic who thinks it’s necessary to tell me no one wants to read my blog posts and I should not be bothering them on Facebook or anywhere else.
-Also, I dislike scheduling my social media to promote my blog and I definitely do not like to make the graphics for our blog.
+I wouldn’t say I like promoting my website because my inner critic thinks it’s necessary to tell me no one wants to read my blog posts and I should not be bothering them on Facebook or anywhere else.
+Also, I wouldn’t say I like scheduling my social media to promote my blog, and I definitely do not like to make the graphics for our blog.

-What Pinterest Can Really Do?
+What Can Pinterest Really Do?

 But out of those 400 impressions on Pinterest, not one person had repinned my pin.
 And no one had clicked the link.
-Facebook advertising sounded a lot more appealing right now.
+Facebook advertising sounds a lot more appealing right now.
 And less work.
 And easier to understand.